znsio/specmatic-documentation/documentation/authoring_contracts.md

 It will also output logs of the requests it made and responses it received.

-The `-o .` option tells Qontract to write the contract into the current directory.
+The `-o .` option tells Specmatic to write the contract into the current directory.

 Take a look at the resulting contract: